enkodellc/blazorboilerplate/README.md

 I have a lot of experience with ASP.Net webforms an new to .NET Core and Blazor.
 This code is not meant to be perfect or follow every Best Practice.
 It though is my ambition to learn and get feedback on what Best Practices can be implemented.
  I have taken small solutions from other repositories and will do my best to recognize those contributions.
 I am very open to ideas and suggestions.
 I am not a great developer, but I try.
 So please take this into consideration when using this repository.
+If you wish to hire me for consulting or as a contractor please reach out via [email](support@blazorboilerplate.com) or [https://gitter.im/enkodellc](https://gitter.im/enkodellc).

 ## Completed
  - Basic Login / User Creation